Shristi6392/Network-Diagnostics/README.md

 ## 📌 Problem & Engineering Motivation

-Most monitoring agents only record binary uptime codes (`200 OK` vs. `Connection Timeout`).
-When an endpoint drops, traditional triage requires manual probing to distinguish between a dead local gateway, a broken DNS resolver, or an intermediate ISP routing failure.

-This tool automates the **standard operational triage workflow** of a network engineer into a single automated execution pipeline:
-## Motivation

 Most basic monitoring tools tell you *that* something is down — they don't tell you *why*.
 When a device or service becomes unreachable, the actual cause could be at several different layers: the local network, DNS resolution, or somewhere further along the network path.
 NetDiag walks through these layers systematically, the same way a technician would when troubleshooting a real outage, and logs exactly where the failure occurs.

 ## Environment